DavyJonesLocker/ember-appkit-rails/README.md

 think of your Ember application files with as much precedence as your Rails application files.

-The bootstrap will also delete the `app/assets/javascripts/` directory You should not put JavaScript into that directory as all business logic you need should be added to `app/`.
+`ember-appkit-rails` **completely removes `app/assets/javascripts` from the asset loadpath.** Any files put into this directory will be ignored during asset complication.
+All business logic you need should be added to `app/`.
 If you need to add a 3rd party library these should go into `vendor/assets/javascripts/`.

+#### Resolving ####

 In order for the resolver to work properly Ember application files need to go into the correct directories.
 For example, models **must** go into `app/models`, controllers **must** go into `app/controller`, routes **must** go into `app/routes`, etc...
 The transpiler makes use of the